Chocolate Chip Muffins

 Here’s what you’ll need:

-• Egg — we’ll need one to give the muffins structure, as well as some rise.
+- Egg — we’ll need one to give the muffins structure, as well as some rise.
+It needs to be at room temperature.

-• Greek yogurt — this adds creaminess to our muffin recipe and is used in place of traditional sour cream.
-Greek yogurt is lower in fat than sour cream, but I like the combination of it here.
+- Greek yogurt — this adds creaminess to our muffin recipe and is used in place of traditional sour cream.
+Greek yogurt is lower in fat than sour cream, but I like using it here.
+Please use plain yogurt.

-• Milk — you can use whatever milk you’ve got on hand.
-We had 1% the day I was photographing these muffins, and that works, as does a nonfat milk, whole milk or even a nondairy milk.
+- Milk — you can use whatever milk you’ve got on hand.
+We had 1% the day I was photographing these muffins, and that works, as does a nonfat milk, whole milk or even

 How to make this Chocolate Chip Muffins recipe

 Prepare.
-Preheat the oven and line a standard-sized muffin tin with muffin liners.
+Preheat the oven and line a standard-sized muffin tin with paper liners.
 Give them a spritz of nonstick baking spray, if desired, and set aside.

 Add the egg and vanilla extract to the oil/sugar mixture.
 Mix until combined and fragrant.